-The goal of this course is to provide participants with a framework of the skills, strategies, and tools necessary for designing, building, and facilitating a fully online or blended learning experience for students of all levels, identities, backgrounds and beliefs.
+The goal of this course for P Credits, A+ Credit and CTLE credits is to provide NYC DOE ASPDP K-12 teachers with a framework of the skills, strategies, and tools necessary for designing, building, and facilitating a fully online or blended learning experience for students of all levels, identities, backgrounds and beliefs.
 The course begins with a focus on the shifting mindset, qualities, and skills required of teachers transitioning from a traditional classroom to an online or blended classroom, as well as an exploration of the Digital Divide and its implications and impact on students in this new learning environment.

-Participants will take this foundation through the remainder of the course as they examine strategies and tools for designing the structure, content, assessment strategy, and interactions that make up an effective online or blended classroom.
-Throughout the course, participants will also be asked to reflect on their prior experience and apply the concepts and skills they learn to improve and adapt current practices for the online and blended learning environments.
+New York City Teachers will take this foundation through the remainder of the course as they examine strategies and tools for designing the structure, content, assessment strategy, and interactions that make up an effective online or blended classroom.
+Throughout the course, teachers will also be asked to reflect on their prior experience and apply the concepts and skills they learn to improve and adapt current practices for the online and blended learning environments.

 - Define the roles of the teacher in creating and facilitating an online or blended classroom environment.

 - Explore the impact of the Digital Divide on student learning and classroom instruction.

 - Employ effective design models, concepts, strategies, and tools in the creation of an online/blended learning classroom.

 - Outline a plan for the creation and facilitation of an engaging online/blended learning community.

 By the end of this course, learners will: